Hua–Yi distinction: Korea

 After the Qing dynasty succeeded the Ming dynasty in China proper in 1644, the Korean Joseon dynasty began to refer to itself as "Sojunghwa" ("Little China").
 This sentiment was in large part due to the fact that the Jurchens were descended from the Mohe people, who were once subjects of Goguryeo and Balhae.
 In addition, the Jurchens were widely recognised as "barbarians", as Jurchen tribes have been raiding and pillaging the northern border regions of Korean Goryeo and Joseon kingdoms for centuries.
 This sentiment did not disappear even after Qing completed sinicisation.

 As the Ming dynasty fell, Korea was worried about its own security.
 This was due to previous instances in which Ming China aided Korea such as in the Japanese invasions of Korea (1592–98).
 Long after the establishment of the Qing dynasty, the Joseon ruling elite and even the Joseon government continued to use the Chongzhen Emperor's era name of the last Ming emperor.
 In private they referred to the Manchu emperors of Qing China as the "barbarian ruler" and Qing ambassadors as "barbarian ambassadors".
 These feelings could not be expressed as the "barbarians" held great power over Korea following their successful invasion in the Later Jin invasion of Joseon in 1627 and the Qing invasion of Joseon of 1637.
-During the reigns of Choson kings such as Injo of Joseon and Hyojong of Joseon, many Choson officials believed that Choson should support the Southern Ming, the remnants of the Ming Dynasty, against the Qing during the Transition from Ming to Qing.
+During the reigns of Joseon kings such as Injo of Joseon and Hyojong of Joseon, many Joseon officials believed that Joseon should support the Southern Ming, the remnants of the Ming dynasty, against the Qing during the Transition from Ming to Qing.
 These efforts were motivated by the Little China ideology.
-During the reign of the Yongzheng Emperor, the Qing won the loyalty of the Han Chinese gentry, which allowed them to portray the Qing as the legitimate successor of the Ming Dynasty.
-Despite hesitation amongst Choson literati, the incorporation of Chinese literati by the Qing allowed Choson scholars to reconceptualize the Qing Dynasty as the successor to the Ming's Confucian-led order.
+During the reign of the Yongzheng Emperor, the Qing won the loyalty of the Han Chinese gentry, which allowed them to portray the Qing as the legitimate successor of the Ming dynasty.
+Despite hesitation amongst Joseon literati, the incorporation of Chinese literati by the Qing allowed Joseon scholars to reconceptualize the Qing dynasty as the successor to the Ming's Confucian-led order.